qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog212/index.rst

 Feature: DBManager Improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There have been a number of improvements to the DB Manger tool:
+There have been a number of improvements to the DB Manager tool:

 -  In the DB Manager you can now export your data to any OGR supported
    data format instead of the Shapefile only that was available in the